 The next day, on our way to breakfast, we saw a movie being filmed.
 Michigan Avenue was blocked off and a helicopter was filming aerial views with a huge camera mounted on the front.
 It was such a fun and unexpected surprise to have the opportunity to see this.
 We stood there for a short time, with all of the other spectators, just watching this helicopter maneuver in between such large high-rise buildings.

 Breakfast was my treat to the girls in the Signature Room at the Hancock Building.
 It was a brunch buffet with the most exceptional food.
 Lots of seafood, omelets made to order, dessert bar, fruit and cheese, salads and so much more.
 It was crazy how much food we ate!

-Next, we hit the beach.
+Next, we hit the beach, because Chicago has some gorgeous beaches on Michigan Lake.
 The girls played beach volleyball and swam in the lake.
 At the end of the two-day trip, they said the beach was their favorite.

 Our final attraction was an architectural river tour.
 It’s a boat trip up and down the Chicago River that talks about the various buildings along the riverfront–when they were built, the style of architecture, etc. They also throw in a lot of history about the city of Chicago.

 We hit a few more shops, Garrett’s Popcorn (if you visit Chicago, you have to go to Garrett’s!) and then stopped at Cloud Gate, also known as “The Bean.”
 The Bean is located in Millennium Park and it was super crowded the day we were there.

 After The Bean, we picked up our luggage from the hotel and headed back to Union Station to catch the train.
 I feel like our adventure was a success because my nieces are already planning their next trip to go back to the Windy City!